ynput/OpenPype/website/docs/manager_ftrack_actions.md

 #### A group of actions that are used for OpenPype Administration.

-### Create Update Avalon Attributes
-* Entity types: All
-* User roles: Pypeclub, Administrator

-Action creates and updates Ftrack's Custom Attributes that are needed to manage and run OpenPype within Ftrack.
-Most of custom attribute configurations are stored in OpenPype settings (*click on the systray OpenPype icon → Settings → Project → Anatomy → Attributes*).
-It is not recommended to modify values stored in the file unless your studio used completely custom configuration.

 ### Sync to Avalon
 * Entity types: Project, Typed Context